SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.11
+- Change the default setting so that `/` is not treated as a folder separator.
 - Get search choices from Civitai after launch and keep them up to date
 ### v1.10
 - Cut file name length to 254 characters